hoc-courses/html-css-class-template/week1.md

 * Version Control - Git/GitHub
 * Code Editor - Visual Studio Code

+Then, we'll dive into the basics of HTML and creating our first web pages.

 ### Schedule

 Day | Task | Type | Due